-Chris Menard, Psy.D., is a clinical psychologist and the Associate Director of the Psychology Department’s Psychological Services Center (PSC).
-He has been teaching Mindfulness Training classses since 2011.
-He has attended mindfulness instructor training in MBSR with Jon Kabat-Zinn & Saki Santorelli.
-He has also attended instructor training in MBCT with Zindel Segal, advanced MBSR/MBCT instructor training with Susan Woods, and Interpersonal Mindfulness instructor training with Phyllis Hicks.
+Chris Menard, Psy.D., is a licensed clinical psychologist and co-directs the Psychology Department’s Mindfulness Services and Mindfulness Instructor Training with Heidemarie Laurent, PhD.
+Dr. Menard has been teaching Mindfulness Training classes since 2011.
+He has attended mindfulness instructor training in Mindfulness Based Stress Reduction (MBSR) with Jon Kabat-Zinn & Saki Santorelli.
+He has also attended instructor training in MBCT with Zindel Segal, advanced MBSR/MBCT instructor training with Susan Woods, Mindfulness Based Relapse Prevention (MBRP) with Sarah Bowen, and Interpersonal Mindfulness instructor training with Phyllis Hicks and Florence Meleo-Meyer.
 Dr. Menard has also attended Vipassana and Insight Dialogue trainings.
-Dr. Menard was a board member of the Mindfulness Teacher Foundation (MTF) from 2013 – 2017, helped develop the training curriculum for the Mindful Teacher Mindful Kids program, and currently supervises MTF instructors.
-He also teaches the Psychology Department’s Mindfulness Instructor Training course (Psy-546).
-He has led Mindfulness Training classes since 2011 for UIUC Staff/Faculty/Graduate Students, Champaign-Urbana k – 12 school teachers, University High Laboratory High School students, and for Prairie Center/Rosecrance addiction recovery.
+Dr. Menard was a board member of the local Mindfulness Teacher Foundation (MTF) from 2013 – 2017, helped develop the training curriculum for the Mindful Teacher Mindful Kids program, and currently supervises MTF instructors.
+He also teaches Mindfulness Instructor Training courses for the U of I. He has led Mindfulness Training classes since 2011 for UIUC Staff/Faculty/Graduate Students, Champaign-Urbana k – 12 school teachers, University High Laboratory High School students, and for Prairie Center/Rosecrance addiction recovery clients.

 Heidemarie Laurent, PhD – See Psychology Department web page at: http://www.psychology.illinois.edu/people/hlaurent